 Binfield Development team picked up a worthy point in Kent on Saturday afternoon when they drew 2-2 with fourth placed Tonbridge Angels in the Suburban Football League Premier Division.

-The Moles looked dead and buried at 2-0 but an 88th minute goal from Josh Smith sparked a revival and Matt Davies got the all important equaliser in injury time.
+The Moles looked dead and buried at 2-0 but an 88th minute goal from Josh Smith sparked a revival and Matt Davis got the all important equaliser in injury time.

 Forward Charlie Craske posted on twitter after the game: “Always better when we score in the 88th minute and injury time”.